r00t-101-LoL/thoughtful-pluto/content/pages/index.md

     title: What is Trade Blade?
     features:
       - title: >-
-          Smart View of the Stock Market Globally, With Signals hit by the Trade Blade AI...
+          Smart View of the Stock Market Globally, Hit You're Mark With Trade Blade AI...
 You Need to Improve Yourself, The Platform Does the Rest
         content: >-
           With Your Goal, you can create a dashboard with data about your